maybebyte/anthesis/self-host-guide.md

 # So you want to self-host

-That's great!
+That's great.
 You're on your way to becoming more free and tech literate.
 In addition, you'll develop a working understanding of various subjects you may not have encountered otherwise.